 The design of the ddr3 RAM is such that the memory capacity can vary from 512 MB to 8 GB.
 It means that you cannot get a single RAM stick above 8 GB.
 If you need a higher capacity, you will have to install different RAM sticks in parallel.

 When you look at DDR 4 RAM, the range is between 4 GB to 16 GB.
 It means that the maximum limit of both the versions of the RAM is starkly different.
 The maximum capacity of DDR4 is double that of DDR3 RAM.
 Due to this reason, if you’re looking for a high amount of RAM, DDR4 should be your choice.

-While different RAM sticks can be connected in parallel for both but these would occupy slots in your machine, and therefore, it is a good idea to use a single RAM stick with a higher capacity.
+While different RAM sticks can be connected in parallel for both, these would occupy slots in your machine, and therefore, it is a good idea to use a single RAM stick with a higher capacity.

 The cost of the DDR4 RAM is, of course, on the higher side.
-However, when you take into account the improvement in performance, you will realize that it is well worth it to pay that extra cost.
+However, when you consider the improvement in performance, you will realize that it is well worth it to pay that extra cost.
 There are a few other factors that you have to, however, keep in mind while choosing between DDR3 and DDR4 RAM.
 These include:

 • Type of machine which you have:

 If you have an older computer and older motherboard, it might not be compatible with the DDR4.
 In case you want to install the DDR4 RAM in it, you would have to change your motherboard.
 That can add to the cost as well.
 Due to this reason, if you have an older machine, you have to keep this factor in mind.

 The newer motherboards are compatible with the DDR4, and therefore you should face no problem at all and installing that stick in your machine.